 Adding the human element

 Just because it’s automated doesn’t mean it’s written by machines.
-Not only do humans create the strategy and the logic behind the scenes of these automated emails, but they also write them!
+Not only do humans create the strategy and the logic behind the scenes of these automated email responses, but they also write them!
 Ensure your copywriter has grasped the powerful nature of these automated messages and crafts persuasive copy designed to resonate with the reader .
 It’s a missed opportunity if they’re left to someone who is not skilled in the art of writing persuasive and emotional copy.

 Personalize your way to success